 More about Camino de Santiago

-This pilgrimage has been carried out for over 1000 years, but as our Camino de Santiago travel guide explains, modern pilgrims now have many ways in which to undertake it...
+This pilgrimage has been carried out for over 1000 years, but as our Camino de Santiago travel guide explains, modern pilgrims now have many ways to choose.

 Pilgrims tend to plump for European summer months as a best time to walk the Camino de Santiago, but there are more options.
 Do read on….